Stanley Cup Odds

 Career highlights include three Frank J. Selke Trophy wins as the NHL’s top defensive forward and four consecutive Lady Byng Memorial Trophy wins for performance and sportsmanship.

-Here’s a look at the top five Stanley Cup-winning NHL franchises:
+Here’s a look at the top seven Stanley Cup-winning NHL franchises:

-Montreal has won more Stanley Cups than any other team in the NHL, including ten more titles than any other team.
+Montreal has won more Stanley Cups than any other team in the NHL, including 10 more titles than any other team.
 The Canadiens were founded in 1909, making them the oldest professional hockey team in the world.
-The Canadiens are an Original Six NHL team.
+The Canadiens are an Original Six NHL squad.